AloisRautureau/reed-chessboard/README.md

 # reed-chessboard-controller
-A simple controller and UCI compatible driver to create Reed switch-based smart chessboards using a Raspberry Pi Pico.
+A simple controller and UCI compatible driver to create Reed switch-based chessboards using an RP2040.

 # Table of Contents
 - [Table of Contents](#table-of-contents)